NeuroscienceNoobie/visionSciTools/README.md

 Can be used to create a scrambled counterpart of any image.
 It achieve the goal by randomly re-arrange location of the pixels.

 # SHINE_Pre_Processing_Tool
-It was created to meet the requirements for using the legendary OG SHINE toolbox, in which required the images to be ***grayscale images of the same size***.
+It was created to meet the requirements for using the legendary OG SHINE toolbox(http://www.mapageweb.umontreal.ca/gosselif/SHINE/), in which required the images to be ***grayscale images of the same size***.
 The present tool was tailered to meet both of the afromentioned requirements, along with the ability to scale(resize) and modify file type.

    ## How to use the SHINE_Pre_Processing_Tool:
    0. run the script in any IDE you want